We suffer more in imagination than in reality.”

 Low self-esteem is the unhealthy internalization of feelings experienced during a difficult situation.

-It’s especially tragic when a young child or even a teenager owns an emotional reaction he or she should not.
+It’s especially tragic when a young child or even a teenager has an emotional reaction he or she should not have.

 In a social gathering, I once watched a number of two-year-olds pass a ball back and forth between each other across the floor.
 One of the children hadn’t gotten the ball for a while and began to cry.
 He appeared to be more than upset.
 I believe he was terrified.
 It may have been the first time in his life when he felt ignored.
 That’s the sort of experience that can be internalized improperly.
 How much wisdom does a very young child have?
 Any at all?